How Italy’s supreme court challenges government authority: photo of Castel Sant'Angelo in Rome

 Required documentation for Italian citizenship in Brazil

-In Brazil, documents must be authenticated through the apostille process, in accordance with the Hague Apostille Convention.
+In Brazil, documents must be authenticated with an apostille, in accordance with the Hague Apostille Convention.
 This process involves obtaining certification from a competent authority that verifies the authenticity of the documents.

 Additionally, all documents must be translated into Italian by a sworn translator.
-Properly authenticated and translated documents are essential to meet the requirements of both consular and judicial applications, ensuring that the application is complete and accurate.
+Properly authenticated and translated documents are essential to meet the requirements.

 Begin your journey to Italian citizenship